-If your Windows 10 computer is suffering from Unmountable Boot Volume error, you will see a Blue Screen with “Your PC ran into a problem and needs to restart.” error message.
+When a Windows 11/10 computer runs into Unmountable Boot Volume error, it gets stuck on a Blue Screen with an error message reading “Your PC ran into a problem and needs to restart”.

-There could be various reasons for Unmoutnable_Boot_Volume error on a Windows computer, ranging from corrupted system files and damaged RAM to the Hard Drive being corrupted or damaged.
+There could be various reasons for this problem, ranging from damaged or corrupted System/Windows files and error in BIOS settings to the Hard Drive being damaged, especially in the case of older computers.

 1. Restart Computer and Wait for 4 Hours!